firecracker-microvm/firecracker/docs/mmds.md

 The Firecracker microVM Metadata Service (MMDS) is a mutable data store which implements a simplified data path, made possible by the unique setting found in Firecracker.
+Software running inside the microVM can query the MMDS via HTTP GET requests directed at a special IPv4 address.
+By default, this address is 169.254.169.254, but its value can be specified as part of the microVM network interface configuration.
 The MMDS consists of three major logical components: the backend, the data store, and the minimalist HTTP/TCP/IPv4 stack (named *Dumbo*).
 They all exist within the Firecracker process, and outside the KVM boundary; the first is a part of the API server, the data store is a global entity for a single microVM, and the last is a part of the device model.

-When the API server is disabled by passing `--no-api` parameter to Firecracker, MMDS is no longer available.
+*Note*: When the API server is disabled by passing `--no-api` parameter to Firecracker, MMDS is no longer available.

 ## The MMDS backend